Updated on September 27, 2020

 Air conditioning units are essential nowadays for our comfort and to make our home more livable.
 But just like any other home equipment and appliances, your HVAC system also comes to have some problems that need to be diagnosed and solved.
 Most of the time, the problems are about leaks that cause energy costs to rise, pressure imbalances, moisture problems, rot, and might even affect the air quality and ventilation of your home.
-To help you out, here are some tips on how to repair your AC unit ductwork.

 Inspect for a Leak